Baichenjia/Rebuttal-OEB3/README.md

 We thank the reviewers for their comprehensive and thoughtful comments.
 We carefully revised our submission based on the reviews, and hope the revisions address the reviewers' concerns.

 In the updated manuscript we have made the following changes:
-- We modified the definition of preemptive robustness to include preserving the ground-truth labels to make the usage of the related terms (e.g. safe spot) more consistent.
-(Section 3.1, 3.2)
+- We added the detailed discussion of the difference between OEB3 and Chen et al (2017), EBU (Lee et. al. 2019)
 - We specified on each of our methods whether they use the ground-truth labels or the predicted labels.
 We also included the rationale behind these assumptions more clearly.
 (Section 3.2, 3.5, 3.6)
 - We added a more detailed explanation of our safe spot-aware training method.
 (Section 3.5)
 - We tuned the learning rate for safe spot search on OOD detection and updated our OOD results (Section 4.4).

-# Reply to AnonReviewer 5, Part 1/5
+---

 We appreciate the valuable suggestions and typos spotted by the reviewers.
 We have revised our work accordingly.
 We refer to table for a summary of comparisons in our rebuttal.
 In what follows, we address the concerns in detail.